 Mailing lists are simple to create because most systems already have the software necessary to run them.
 All you need to do then is contact someone in charge at your Internet service provider’s company (a system administrator, customer service representative, etc.) and explain that you’d like to create a mailing list for other survivors of people who suffered from a heart attack.

 They will assist you in setting up the mailing and will provide you with the necessary instructions to run it.
 If the service representative does not know how to help you, you can either: A) nicely harass the people in charge to get the mailing list software and install it on their system so you can set up this list; b) find a willing service provider online who can set up a mailing list for you.
-Two such free commercial services are:
+One such commercial service that’s free isYahoo!
+Groups.